brooksbenson/get-feedback-now/notes/section-2/section-2.md

 #### Servers

 Running servers listen for HTTP requests on a port.
 A port can be thought of as door where HTTP requests can be routed.
-Node.js in specific is the program listening for requests on a particular port, and when it receives one, it will pass it on the the Express.js part of our server.
+Node.js in specific is the program listening for requests on a particular port, and when it receives one, it will pass it on the the Express.js part of the server.
 Express will look at the request and decide what part of our application should handle the request; these parts of the application are called route handlers.
 Using Express, we can define a series of route handlers that process requests for certain resources.